-Head-to-head contact with a person who already has head lice is the most common way to get head lice.
-Head-to-head contact is common at home and school, in sports, on the playground, and at slumber parties and camp.
+The most common way to get head lice is head-to-head contact with a person who already has head lice.
+Head-to-head contact is common at home and school, in sports, on the playground, and at sleepovers and at camp.

 Head lice cannot hop or jump, and they do not have wings, so they cannot fly.

 You cannot catch head lice from dogs, cats, and other pets - head lice cannot survive on them.

 Head lice are not known to transmit any disease and therefore are not considered a health hazard.
 However, people with head lice sometimes develop bacterial infections from scratching the skin or scalp.

 The most common sign of head lice is itching, but most people do not develop itching until after head lice have been present for several weeks.
 Other possible symptoms are a tickling feeling of something moving in the hair and sores on the head caused by scratching.
 Irritability and difficulty sleeping may also be signs, since head lice are most active in the dark.

 It is usually easiest to find head lice on the scalp behind the ears, and near the neckline at the back of the neck.
 Occasionally, lice fall onto a person's eyebrows and eyelashes.

 There are three stages in the lifecycle of head lice, and each stage looks different.

 Adult lice avoid light and can move quickly.
 They may be hard to see on the scalp.
 Parents may use a louse or nit comb to find eggs/nits.